mkutz/screenplay-workshop-parabank/README.md

 A test can interact with an element of a page using pure Selenium locators.

 However, if we add another test, it is likely it will need to interact with the same elements also used in our first test.

 So we have some code duplication and if the locator for an element needs to be changed, we'd need to change it in every single test using it.

 Using a Page Object, which contains all the selectors, allows us to define all our locators in one place, avoiding the code duplication.

 It may also contain methods to abstract complex operations, like filling the full address into the form in only one step.

 Let's checkout the code and take a look into some typical Page Objects.

 // Switch to Idea // Navigate to [RegisterPage]

-The [RegisterPage] for example contains a lot of locators, and also several methods for filling all the fields on it.
+The RegisterPage for example contains a lot of locators as static fields.

+These are used in several methods for filling all the fields on it.

 // Show the page